jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

        style="max-width: 850px; width: 100%; height: auto;">
 </figure>

 Though public subsidies have not kept pace with overall construction costs, they continued to grow, increasing the taxpayer burden.
-More expensive designs were incentivized by cost-sharing, which lowered the personal costs to owners of designing more opulent venues---a phenomenon known as "[gold-plating](https://doi.org/10.1177/1527002514551803)."
+More expensive designs were incentivized by cost-sharing, which lowered the personal expense to owners of including more opulent features---a phenomenon known as "[gold-plating](https://doi.org/10.1177/1527002514551803)."
 For example, in a privately built facility, a $100 million feature that generates only $75 million in revenue isn't a prudent investment; but when government is covering at least a quarter of the cost, it makes economic sense.

-The visual comparison between the Atlanta Falcons' two stadium-mania era venues is illustrative of how facilities improved.
+The visual comparison(below) between the Atlanta Falcons' two stadium-mania era venues is illustrative of how facilities improved.
 The Georgia Dome, which opened in 1992, is dwarfed by its replacement Mercedes-Benz Stadium, which opened in 2017.
 Though seating capacities are nearly identical, the newer venue uses a larger footprint to furnish its upgraded amenities.
-In inflation-adjusted real terms (2024 dollars), Mercedes-Benz Stadium ($2 billion) was more than four times more expensive to build than the 100% publicly funded Georgia Dome ($448 million), and its public cost ($900 million) was approximately double.
+In inflation-adjusted real terms (2024 dollars), the construction cost of Mercedes-Benz Stadium ($2 billion) was more than four times greater than the 100% publicly funded Georgia Dome ($448 million), and its public expense ($900 million) was approximately double.

 <figure style="text-align: center; margin: 0;">
   <a